toon-format/spec/SPEC.md

 - `Map`: Convert to object using `String(key)` for keys and normalizing values recursively.
 Non-string keys are coerced to strings.

 Object Types:
+- Objects with a `toJSON()` method: Call `value.toJSON()` and then normalize the returned value recursively before encoding.
+This allows domain objects to override default normalization behavior in a controlled, deterministic way (similar to `JSON.stringify`).
+Implementations SHOULD guard against `toJSON()` returning the same object (to avoid infinite recursion) and MAY fall back to default normalization in that case.
 - Plain objects: Enumerate own enumerable string keys in encounter order; normalize values recursively.

 Non-Serializable Types: